Menu

 Living conditions in most ghettos were very poor and survival rates were low.
 This envelope, dated 19 November 1941, is addressed to Helene Sara Oelsner in Berlin.
 It did not reach her.
 Typed underneath the address is a message: ‘return to sender, recipient died in Theresienstadt’.

-A ghetto is a place where groups of people are kept forcibly segregated from others.
+from others.
 The Nazis used ghettos to isolate and contain the Jewish population of occupied Europe.

 This section explores when the Nazis began using ghettos, the different types of ghettos, how the ghettos were run, and what life was like for those imprisoned in them.